-Adjusted EBITDA was \$22,137 for the three months ended March 31, 2017, which increased by \$9,896 as compared to the three months ended March 31, 2016.
-In addition to the changes in revenue, expenses and other expenses noted above, which resulted in a net decrease in the loss attributable to shareholders, the change was primarily due to increased depreciation and amortization expense from additional assets acquired and placed into service, equity-based compensation, equity in earnings of unconsolidated entities and losses from the extinguishment of debt.
-The increase was offset by the pro-rata share of Adjusted EBITDA from unconsolidated entities and interest expense.
+Adjusted EBITDA was \$48,121 for the three months ended March 31, 2018, an increase of \$25,984 compared to the same period of 2017.
+In addition to the changes in revenue, expenses and income/(loss) noted above, which resulted in a net decrease in loss attributable to shareholders, the change was primarily due to (i) increased depreciation and amortization expense from additional assets acquired and placed into service, (ii) increased interest expense, and (iii) increased pro-rata share of Adjusted EBITDA from unconsolidated entities.
+Partially offsetting these changes were changes in (i) the losses on extinguishment of debt, (ii) equity in losses of unconsolidated entities and (iii) non-controlling share of Adjusted EBITA.